Summary

 For End Customers

 We only send transactional emails necessary for the performance of our role as Merchant of Record (such as receipts, invoices, and refund confirmations).
-We do not use Transaction Data for Outpost's own marketing purposes.
+We do not use End Customers’ transaction data for Outpost’s own marketing purposes.

 (T) Contact Details